darul75/darul75.github.io/about.md

 Interested in different domain from frontend to backend technologies I keep learning new things everyday.

-We are not perfect but perfection is key to build solid solution.
+We are not perfect but perfection is key to build a robust software.

 ### Contact me